 - Santiago Casal, Founder and Curator of Cesar Chavez/Dolores Huerta Homage Solar Calendar

 - Mark Friedman, Nonprofit leader, former Mayor of El Cerrito

 - Sheila Jordan, Alameda County Superintendent of Schools Emerita

 - Emilie Keas, Author, nature photographer and linguist; retired teacher of Spanish

 - Norman La Force, Author, Sierra Club leader

 - Richard Walker, UC Berkeley Professor of Geography, Author

 - Treasurer: Lana Lew, retired Kaiser Permanente administration analyst

 If you are a park visitor, this website stands open to publish your photographs and opinions related to Cesar Chavez Park.
 Almost every post on this website permits comments.
-Anyone can use the Contact Form below to send a message to the webkeeper and, optionally, attach photos or other files.
-You can also subscribe to new blog posts as they are published; use the “Subscribe” form on the bottom right of the home page.
+Feel free to use the Contact Form below to send a message to the webkeeper and, optionally, attach photos or other files.
+You can also subscribe to new blog posts as they are published; use the “Subscribe” form on the menu above.